ZKYXYKZ/BoarsToKill/README.md

 5. Click "Install"

 The addon will be automatically updated whenever a new version is pushed to this repository.

-### Usage
-- The addon activates automatically if your character has the "Boaring Adventure" challenge.
-- Use `/boarsleft debug` in chat to display debug info.

 ### Screenshots
 ![BoarsToKill Example 1](https://i.imgur.com/J84aYTg.png)